AlyceBrady/ramp/application/docs/rampDocs/TableSettings.md

 result of a database join between a table of ids and names and a table of ids and addresses.
-The table setting would specify one database table as the source and import the columns from the other table using an "importedFrom" property.
+The table setting would specify one database table as the source and import the columns from the other table using an `importedFrom` property.
 For example, in a typical Smart application, the Module Assignments table view includes information such as the instructor's name from the Person table.

 In order for a table to "import" fields from another table, the table setting must establish the connection between the two tables.
-For example, the Student table setting can document a connection to the Person table through its studentID field, which refers to the id field in the Person table, with the following setting specification:
+For example, the `Student` table setting can document a connection to the `Person` table through its `studentID` field, which refers to the `id` field in the `Person` table, with the following setting
+specification:

         tableConnection.Person = "Student.studentID = Person.id"

-The Student table can then import a student's first and last names from the Person table as follows:
+The `Student` table can then import a student's first and last names from the `Person` table as follows:

         field.firstname.label = "First Name"
         field.firstname.importedFrom = "Person"
         field.lastname.label = "Last Name"
         field.lastname.importedFrom = "Person"

 The simplest syntax for the tableConnection specification is:

         tableConnection.OtherTable = "ThisTable.col = OtherTable.its_col"

-If a connection is based on more than one column, the multiple connections can be linked with "and":
+If a connection is based on more than one column, the multiple connections can be linked with `and`:

         tableConnection.Other="Table.col1 = Other.col1 AND Table.col2 = Other.col2"

 In some cases, an external table may be used to provide information for two (or more) different purposes, in which case defining one